 Confirmation

 Believe it or not, our students actually look forward to finally being old enough to be in our Confirmation Class!
-Most of our students continue with Sunday School after their B Mitzvah and see their Confirmation as the culmination of their formal Jewish learning.
+Most continue with Sunday School after their B Mitzvah and see their Confirmation as the culmination of their formal Jewish learning.
+Confirmation meets on Sunday Mornings as part of Sunday School.

-A sampling of these thoughtful presentations is below.
+A sampling of thoughtful Confirmation presentations is below.

 Sample Confirmation Speeches

-Religion as Theatre: Good theatre relies on the audience’s willing suspension of disbelief—you know that what you’re seeing is not reality, but the performance makes you feel like you’re in another world. . . .
+Religion as Theater: Good theater relies on the audience’s willing suspension of disbelief—you know that what you’re seeing is not reality, but the performance makes you feel like you’re in another world. . . .
 However, in religion, the role of the audience is different.
 The curtain should never come down.
 Read entire speech.

 Source of Evil: There have been innumerable discussions and debates about where evil comes from.
 I hope that one day people will understand that it doesn’t only come from broken homes and third world countries.
 Even more often, it comes from a part of us that wants everyone to be like us.
 Read entire speech.